ember-learn/ember-blog/content/ember-4-0-released.md

 ### `ember-auto-import` is now required

-Using Ember 4 or higher requires that it has `ember-auto-import` installed, `v2` or later.
+Using Ember 4 or higher requires that the project has `ember-auto-import` installed, `v2` or later.
 Follow the "How to upgrade" steps above to learn what you need to do.

 Why is this change required?
-Ember 4 unblocks some exciting developments within the framework itself.
+It unblocks some exciting developments within the framework itself.
 Behind the scenes, one goal for 4.x development cycle is to apply the
 [v2 addon format](https://emberjs.github.io/rfcs/0507-embroider-v2-package-format.html)
 to Ember itself.